jkreinz/SexChromPlosBio/README.md

 ## Data Availability

 ### Analysis Scripts (GitHub)
-All R analysis scripts are available in this repository under `scripts/`.
+All scripts used to process and plot all figures (main and sup) are available in this repository under `scripts/r`.
+Data corresponding to these scripts are linked and detailed below in the Data section.

-Several scripts related to mapping read, calling SNPs, and assembling genomes are also available.
+Several scripts related to mapping read, calling SNPs, and assembling genomes are also available in `scripts/bash`.

-### Research Data (Zenodo)
+### Data (Zenodo)
 Complete dataset organized by analysis type:
 **[![DOI](https://zenodo.org/badge/DOI/YOUR_DOI_HERE.svg)](https://doi.org/YOUR_DOI_HERE)**